josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * Hiring and/or contracting the necessary resources to meet their goals, within the defined limits of their authority and within the approved budget.
 This includes managing and leading any such resources, including performing regular performance reviews.
 * Following the pre-approval guidelines set forth by the LLC Board for contracts or other decisions that have financial costs that exceed a certain threshold of significance.
 Such threshold will be set reasonably high so that the need for such approvals is infrequent and only occurs when something is truly significant or otherwise exceptional.
 It is important to ensure that the Executive Director is sufficiently empowered to perform their job on a day to day basis, being held accountable for meeting high level goals rather than micromanaged.
 * Regularly updating the LLC board on operations and other notable issues as reasonable and appropriate.
 * Ensuring that all staff and/or other resources comply with any applicable policies established or approved by the LLC Board, such as ethics guidelines and/or a code of conduct.

-## Board Design Goals {{#board-design-goals}}
+## Board Design Goals {#board-design-goals}

 A goal of this proposed board composition is to balance the need for the LLC to be accountable to the IETF community with the need for this board to have the expertise necessary to oversee a small non-profit corporation.
 The Board is smaller than the current IAOC and the other leadership bodies of the IETF, in part to keep the board focused on its rather limited set of strategic responsibilities as noted in {{board-responsibilities}}.